-Spin labelled C267S MamM-CTD samples were lyophilised and subsequently dissolved in D2O to a final concentration of 250 μ M (Cd2+ and Fe2+bound samples) or 500 μ M (Mn2+, Ni2+and Cu2+bound samples).
-All EPR samples were prepared with 30 % Glycerol-d8 (Sigma Aldrich, UK).
-Stock solutions of metal salts (CdCl2, NiCl2, CuSO4.5H2O $MnCl_2.7H_2O$, and $Fe(NH_4)2(SO_4)2.6H_2O)$ were prepared to a final concentration of 100 mM in D2O.
-Spin-labelled samples were incubated with a 5-fold (Cd^{2+} , Mn^{2^+} , Ni^{2^+} and Fe^{2^+} -bound samples) or 3-fold (Cu2+-bound) excess according to the dimeric protein concentration.
-Incubation was carried out at room temperature for 1 hour, before the addition of Glycerol-d8 to a final concentration of approximately 30 %.
-80-100 μL samples were transferred to EPR quartz tubes (Wilmad SQ-707) (Wilmad-LabGlass, Vinland, NJ, USA) and flash frozen in liquid nitrogen.
+Spin-labeled C267S MamM CTD samples were lyophilized and subsequently dissolved in D_2O to a final concentration of 250 μ M (Cd2+- and Fe2+-bound samples) or 500 μ M (Mn2+-, Ni2+-, and Cu2+-bound samples).
+All EPR samples were prepared with 30% Glycerol-d8 (Sigma-Aldrich).
+Stock solutions of metal salts (CdCl2, MnCl2.7H2O, NiCl2, CuSO4.5H2O, and Fe $(NH_4)2(SO_4)2.6H_2O)$ were prepared to a final concentration of 100 mM in D2O.
+Spin-labeled samples were incubated with a 5fold $(Cd^{2+}, Mn^{2+}, Ni^{2+}, and Fe^{2+}$ -bound samples) or 3-fold (Cu2+-bound) excess according to the dimeric protein concentration.
+Incubation was carried out at room temperature for 1 h, before the addition of glycerol- d_8 to a final concentration of \sim 30%.
+80-100-μl samples were transferred to EPR quartz tubes (Wilmad SQ-707; Wilmad-LabGlass) and flash-frozen in liquid nitrogen.
 For the Fe2-bound sample, each step was carried out under a steady stream of argon to eliminate oxygen during sample preparation.
-X-band pulsed EPR spectra were recorded on a Bruker E580 spectrometer (Bruker, Rheinstetten, Germany) using a Bruker MD5-W1 EPR probehead equipped with a selfmodified cryogen-free cryostat (Advanced Research Systems Inc., Macungie, PA, USA).
-The microwave pulses were amplified using a 1kW-TWT (Applied Systems Engineering Inc., Fort Worth, TX, USA).
-All EPR experiments were carried out at 50K.
-The field-swept spectrum was obtained by integrating the Hahn echo signal as a function of the magnetic field after a two-pulse sequence (10ns - τ (120ns) - 20 For pulsed electron-electron double ns). resonance (PELDOR) experiments a 4-pulse sequence was applied.
-Observer pulses ($\pi/2$ and π) were set to 20 ns in length, with a pump pulse of 16 ns.
-The frequency offset $\Delta v (v{obs} - v{pump})$ was set to between 70-80 MHz for SL-SL measurements.
-The observer pulse separation τ_1 was 120 ns in all cases apart from with Ni2+, where τ_1 was 350 ns, whilst τ_2 varied between 1300-2200 ns, and echo signals were integrated using a video amplifier bandwidth of 20 MHz.
-The pump pulse was stepped out in 12 ns intervals for a total number of points in T that depended upon the τ_1 and τ_2 used.
+X-band pulsed EPR spectra were recorded on a Bruker E580 spectrometer (Bruker, Rheinstetten, Germany) using a Bruker MD5-W1 EPR probehead equipped with a selfmodified cryogen-free cryostat (Advanced Research Systems, Macungie, PA, USA).
+The microwave pulses were amplified using a 1-kW TWT amplifier (Applied Systems Engineering, Fort Worth, TX, USA).
+All EPR experiments were carried out at 50 K. The field-swept spectrum was obtained by integrating the Hahn echo signal as a function of the magnetic field after a two-pulse sequence (10 ns, τ (120 ns), 20 ns).
+For PELDOR experiments a four-pulse sequence was applied.
+Observer pulses ($\pi/2$ and π) were set to 20 ns, with a pump pulse of 16 ns.
+The frequency offset $\Delta \nu (\nu{\rm obs} - \nu{\rm pump})$ was set to between 70-80 MHz for SL-SL measurements.
+The observer pulse separation τ_1 was 120 ns in all cases apart from with Ni2+, where τ_1 was 350 ns, whereas τ_2 varied between 1300-2200 ns, and echo signals were integrated using a video amplifier bandwidth of 20 MHz.
+The pump pulse was stepped out in 12-ns intervals to a total number of points that depended upon the τ_1 and τ_2 used.
 Nuclear modulation effects were suppressed using a systematic variation of the inter-pulse delay time τ_1 and an appropriate phase cycling routine.

-PELDOR data processing was performed using both Thikhonov regularisation and DEERNet (35) within the Matlab-based DEER Analysis (36) toolbox.
-The recently developed DEERNet method uses artificial neural networks for prediction of an inter-spin label distance distribution, and additionally gives a measure of uncertainty of the resulting distance distributions represented by 95% confidence bounds which are indicated as the grey bands in Figure 6.
+PELDOR data processing was performed using both Tikhonov regularization and DEERNet (35) within the Matlab-based DEER Analysis (36) toolbox.
+The recently developed DEERNet method uses artificial neural networks for prediction of an inter-spin label distance distribution and gives a measure of uncertainty of the resulting distance distributions represented by 95% confidence bounds, which are indicated as the gray bands in Fig. 6.